Greek Spaghetti Recipe

 For a long time, I stayed too comfortably in a red sauce or meat sauce pasta rut.
 Why not mix it up now and then with a twist of taste?

 This Greek Spaghetti features ingredients that are stapes in a Mediterranean diet.
 A satisfying meal or side dish that will win over hearts, with one bite.
+Yet we know delicious isn’t the only thing we look for in a wonderful recipe.
+This greek pasta recipe is also quick and easy to make.

 Ready and on the table in under 25 minutes means it’s ideal for busy weeknights – especially those lazy days when you need a good meal and fast.